 |2.
 Application||Internal sources are used when the requirement of funding is limited.||External sources are used when the requirement of funding is huge.|

 |3.
 Cost of Capital||Pretty low.||Medium to pretty high.|

 |4.
 Why?||The idea is to limit the business within a boundary (maybe not to grow so big).||The idea is to expand from local to national to global.|

 |6.
 Collateral||No collateral is required.||Most of the time, collateral is required (especially when the amount is huge).|

-Internal and external sources of finance are both important, but the companies should know where to use what.
+Internal and external sources of finance are both critical, but the companies should know where to use what.

-The right approach is to use the right proportion of internal and external financing.
-If the company funds too much from its own resources, it would be difficult for the company to expand the business.
+The right approach uses the right proportion of internal and external financing.
+If the company funds too much from its resources, it would be difficult for the company to expand the business.
 At the same time, if the company depends too much on external sources of finance, then the cost of capital would be huge.
-So, the company needs to know how to fund their immediate or long-term requirement.
+So, the company needs to know how to fund its immediate or long-term requirements.

-This is a guide to the key differences between internal vs external financing, along with infographics and comparative charts and practical examples.
-You may also have a look at these following articles
+This article is a guide to the key differences between internal vs. external financing, infographics, comparative charts, and practical examples.
+You may also have a look at the following articles.